Food and Journeys®

 Notes

-• Cook’s Tip#1: Remember not to rush or skip cooking the tomato paste and paprika.
-It’s an integral step to develop the base flavors of your gulaschsuppe fully.
+• Cook’s Tip: Remember not to rush or skip cooking the tomato paste and paprika.
+It’s an integral step in fully developing the base flavors of your German goulash soup.

 Nutrition